tom1299/helm-k8s-playground/certificate-revocation/README.md

 * The script should contain detailed log statements especially in case of an error

 ## Preliminary process description
-* Use kubectl to select the names of the secrets from certificates that match a certain `spec.issuerRef.name` in a specific namespace and store the names of the certificates in a list
+* Use kubectl to select the names of the secrets from the certificates that match a certain `spec.issuerRef.name` in a specific namespace and store the names of the certificates in a list
 * For each secret extract the private key and public certificate in files with the secret name as a prefix.
 E.g: `mywebsite-tls-secret.key` and `mywebsite-tls-secret.pem` in a temporary folder that is created by the script
 * Use the `certbot revoke` command with the reason `superseded` to revoke the certificate stored in the files
+* Example invocation: `./revoke-certs.sh my-issuer my-namspace https://letsencrytp/v2/my-id/directory`